Antihemophilic Factor (Recombinant) Plasma/Albumin-Free (an-tee-hee-moe-FIL-ik FAK-tor (re-KOM-bin-ant) PLAZ-ma/al-BYOO-min-free)

 If a dose is missed:

 - Call your doctor or pharmacist for instructions.

 How to Store and Dispose of This Medicine

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.

-- If needed, you may also store the medicine at room temperature for short periods of time.
-Store this medicine as directed by your doctor or by the manufacturer, depending on which brand you are using.
+- You may also store the medicine at room temperature for short periods of time.
+Store this medicine as directed by your doctor or the manufacturer.
 Write the date you removed the medicine from the refrigerator on the carton.
 If you have already stored this medicine at room temperature, do not return it to the refrigerator.
 Protect the carton from heat and direct light.

-- After you mix the powder with the sterile water, do not store the mixture in the refrigerator.
-Keep the mixture at room temperature and use it within 3 hours.
+- After you mix the powder with the sterile water, keep the mixture at room temperature.
+Do not store the mixture in the refrigerator.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 You will also need to throw away old medicine after the expiration date has passed.